-With the pandemic going on and my rocky financial situation, I cancelled all but two orders this year: Animal Crossing New Leaf and Story of Seasons: Friends of Mineral Town.
+With the ongoing pandemic and my rocky financial situation, I cancelled all but two orders this year: Animal Crossing: New Leaf and Story of Seasons: Friends of Mineral Town.
 I mainly played titles from my backlog and the birthday gifts I received from my brother (thank you very much!).
-Luckily I have plenty of otome games to get through next year from said backlog.
-I also tried my hand at translating one when I had time to do so, which I’ll talk about below in addition to the most recent controversy surrounding Aksys’ localized otome games.
+Luckily, I have plenty of otome games to get through next year from said backlog.
+I also tried my hand at translating one, which I’ll talk about below in addition to the most recent controversy surrounding a newly localized otome game.

 I have no idea when this patch should release.
-I also have no idea if Aksys is going to copy/paste these corrections into this “patch” or if they’ll go back and fix it all themselves or even whether they’ll credit the people who did the work for them.
-Sadly, this isn’t just a one-time occurrence.
+I have no idea if the company is going to copy/paste these corrections into this “patch,” or whether they’ll credit the people who did the work for them.
+Sadly, this isn’t a one-time occurrence.
 This has been happening as far back as Norn9‘s localization.

 To add to the cherry on top, Piofiore and Cafe Enchanted were also filled with similar grammatical and translation mistakes.
 One of the dictionary terms in Cafe Enchanted, (Hako Oshi/箱推し), was translated so badly that it became a running gag on twitter about “pushing boxes.”

-Considering my current financial situation and how horribly translated these expensive games are, I cancelled my preorders and put that money toward groceries instead.
+I cancelled my preorders and put that money toward groceries instead.
+These games are expensive and if I can’t even understand what I’m reading, I’m not going to enjoy them.
 I’m upset about how the otome genre is consistently treated by this company and completely understand the backlash and criticism they’ve garnered over the years.
 Though they’ve addressed this controversy regarding Collar x Malice: Unlimited, I have to wonder if they did only because so many people did all of the work for them for free… I guess we’ll see if things improve in the future.